Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields: The Bogoliubov theory and phase transition

 with $U(\boldsymbol{k})=\epsilon_0^{\prime\prime}(nX_{\bf K}^2)+U_0(\boldsymbol{k})-g_0$ being the dressed exciton-exciton interaction, and $\epsilon_0^\prime$, $\epsilon_0^{\prime\prime}$ denoting the first and second derivatives of the function $\epsilon_0$ with respect to its argument.
 In derivation of Eq.~(\ref{T1}), we took into account that the Hopfield coefficients $X_{\bf p}$ and interaction $U({\bf p})=U({\bf -p})$ are real-valued.

 Substituting the obtained expression into the free energy, one finds to the leading (zero) order the momentum ${\bf K}_0$ of the condensate at rest.
-Assuming for simplicity the periodic boundary conditions ${\bf K} =(2\pi\hbar/L){\bf l}$ (here $L=\sqrt{S}$ is the system in-plane size) with ${\bf l}\in\mathbb{Z}^2$, we define ${\bf K}_0$ from the minimization of the free energy
+Assuming for simplicity the periodic boundary conditions ${\bf K} =(2\pi\hbar/L){\bf l}$ (here $L=\sqrt{S}$ is the system in-plane size) with ${\bf l}\in\mathbb{Z}^2$, we define ${\bf K}_0$ from the minimization of the free energy per unit area

 over all values of ${\bf K}$ (i.e. over all values of the integer-valued 2D vector ${\bf l}$).
 Namely, to find ${\bf K}_0$ we minimize the function

 over all values of ${\bf K}$.
 The minima of $\mathscr{F}$ differ from the minima of the bare particle dispersion due to the extended range of interactions that are brought in the system by the dipolar excitons.
 Derivating Eq.~(\ref{F(K)=min}) with respect to the full density $n$, we find the chemical potential of the system of lower polaritons at a given ${\bf K}$: